UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_13.md

   File "<string>", line 4, in squares_a_list
 ```

-(Note that in the interest of avoiding new syntaxis we are using a
+(Note that in the interest of avoiding new syntax we are using a simple
-simple way of checking if an object is of a certain data type.
-For a
+way of checking if an object is of a certain data type.
+For a more
-more robust approach see
+robust approach see
 <a href="https://docs.python.org/3/library/functions.html#isinstance" target="_blank">here</a>.))
 Notes: Script here